Atcold/torch-Machine-learning-with-Torch/PCA/README.md

 ![Datasest](img/dataset.png)

 This data is said to be *correlated*.
-This means that all data points' components are somehow meaningful.
+This means that the value of one component influence the other component, hence both component are "important".
 Let's run PCA

 ![PCA](img/data_pca.png)